onqlavelabs/onqlave.docs/docs/guides/cli-guide/authentication.md

 onqlave

 Available Commands:
-  apps        applications management
+  application application management
   arx         arx management
   auth        authentication
-  completion  Generate the autocompletion script for the specified shell configs     configs environment variables help        Help about any command keys        api keys management tenants     tenants management users       users management
+  completion  Generate the autocompletion script for the specified shell config      config environment variables help        Help about any command key         api key management tenant      tenant management user        user management

 Flags:
   -h, --help      help for onqlave
-      --json      Output logs as JSON.
+      --json      JSON Output.
 Set to true if stdout is not a TTY.
   -v, --version   version for onqlave

-Use "onqlave [command] --help" for more information about a command.
+Use "onqlave [command] --help" for more information about a command

 ```